-The compliance tracking register includes a breakdown of the requirements from the following key approval and Project documents:
+The compliance tracking register includes a breakdown of the requirements from the following key approval and project documents:

 - Infrastructure Approval (SSI 9471).

 - EPL No. 21529.

 - Requirements of this AQMP.

+- Compliance Reporting Post Approval Requirements (DPIE, 2020), or its most recent edition.

-The Compliance Tracking Register includes tabulation of reference conditions, the requirements, responsibility, status (i.e., ongoing, close-out, not triggered, etc.) and supporting evidence where required.
+The Compliance Tracking Register includes tabulation of reference conditions, the requirements, responsibility, status (i.e., ongoing, close - out, not triggered, etc.) and supporting evidence where required.